 What Happens to an LLC Interest Upon Death?

 An LLC is a Limited Liability Company which as discussed in the past is a legal entity having 1 or more members doing business together.
 Last month we discussed the basics of a limited liability company.
+This article will discuss an LLC interest upon death.

 For example, John owns a dog grooming business through the entity known as an LLC.
 He is the only member of the LLC.